How do I Calculate the Size of my Patio?

 How do I measure my patio?

-If you have a garden where you’re looking to lay paving slabs but you’re not quite sure how to work out how many you need, then we’re here to offer some advice.
+If you have a garden where you’re looking to lay paving slabs or block paving but you’re not quite sure how to work out how many you need, then we’re here to offer some advice.

 If you have a square or rectangular patio then calculating its area is quite a straightforward job.
 You simply need to measure the width and length of the area that you’re looking to pave and multiply the two numbers together.
 This will then give you your area to pave.